exactmike/OneShell/DevPlans.md

 - [x] make exchange org types different system types? - yes, did this for exchange and AD types
 - [ ] Endpoint prevented from being added to ComplianceCenter and ExchangeOnline types . . . ? no, but warn instead
 - [x] Make Profile Identity parameters non-mandatory and prompt for them with a select-profile function like we do with systems? - yes, done

+## Bugs/Known Issues

+- [ ] If you use a non-valid dynamic parameter name with New-OrgProfileSystem (and perhaps other commands) you'll get a non-helpful error about postitional parameters "Cannot bind positional parameters because no names were given."